pietracorvo/pietracorvo/README.md

 Alexander Rabensteiner, born 1994 in Italy, degree in pyhsics, interests in Software Development, Machine Leaning, Data Analytics and a Digital Humanities afficionado.
 Years of industry knowledge in publishing and news business, currently working @[ÖNB](https://www.onb.ac.at/en/research/completed-projects).

-Please feel free to stroll around here and leave a "follow" if you can find anything useful, interesting or at least delightful. 😄
+Please feel free to stroll around, star what you like and leave a "follow" if you can find anything useful, interesting or at least delightful. 😄
 (you can also reach out [to me personally](mailto:pietracorvo@hotmail.com?subject=[GitHub_pietracorvo_followup]%20Source%20Han%20Sans) )

 Some of the funny stuff I do here: